4ndrs/PureMPV/README.md

 ![vivycropbox_animation](https://user-images.githubusercontent.com/31898900/185887111-207cfa6b-610f-4952-a07e-58adafe7a3f9.gif)

-Note: in previous version the cropbox was drawn using ffmpeg filters, which was very heavy and only worked in certain conditions.
+Note: in previous versions the cropbox was drawn using ffmpeg filters, which was very heavy and only worked in certain conditions.
 This led to the creation of [PureBox](https://github.com/4ndrs/PureBox), as an alternative way of drawing the cropbox.
 With newer versions this is no longer the case, and there is no need to use PureBox.

 ## PureWebM
 Support for [PureWebM](https://github.com/4ndrs/PureWebM) is available setting ```pure_webm=yes``` in the configuration file.
 PureWebM is a wrapper for ffmpeg to make quick size restricted webms.